maysam-orouskhani/ADAM-Challenge/README.md

 # ADAM-Challenge
 Rank 4 in ADAM Challenge Live Leaderboard (Aneurysm Detection And segMentation Challenge) for the Segmentation Task. <br />
-Pre-trained Models for Intracranial Aneurysm Segmentation and Detection.  <br />

 To download the models, please feel free to contact me via maysam@uw.edu   <br />